NASCAR All-Star Race

-The NASCAR All-Star race is a non-championship, all-star race held annually since 1985.
-For a majority of the history of the all-star race, the race was held at Charlotte Motor Speedway, (Note: The 1986 event was held in Atlanta) but has been changing venues since 2020.
-The 2026 race will be held at Dover Motor Speedway in Dover, Delaware for the first time in the history of the race.
+The NASCAR All-Star Race is a non-championship, all-star race held annually since 1985.
+For a majority of the history of the all-star race, the race was held at Charlotte Motor Speedway, (Note: The 1986 event was held in Atlanta.) but has been changing venues since 2020 with all races being held at tracks owned by Speedway Motorsports.

 History

 The first running of the race was held in 1985 at NASCAR's longest and fastest non-restrictor-plate superspeedway Charlotte Motor Speedway (briefly renamed Lowe's Motor Speedway from 1999, before reverting to the original in 2009) and was run there every year until 2019, except in 1986 when it was run at Atlanta Motor Speedway.
 Michael Waltrip became the first driver to win the All-Star race after transferring in from a qualifying race in 1996.
 Until 2001, the rule restricted only champions of the past five All Star Challenge events, but in 2005, the rule became the winners in the past ten years of either the NASCAR Cup Series or the All-Star Race.
 For 2015, the full-time drivers who have won a NASCAR Cup Series or All-Star Race are now exempt, regardless of when they won the race.
 The All-Star Open (formerly the "Showdown" from 2008 to 2016; the Open name was also used under Winston and Nextel sponsorships) was restricted to the top 50 drivers in either the final standings of the previous year or current standings in the current year.
 From 2000 to 2002, and again starting in 2015, two qualifying races are implemented.

 In 2004, Nextel, predecessor to Sprint, added a vote of race spectators, internet users and Sprint cellphone users to add one additional driver not in the field, but in the Showdown, and finishing on the lead lap, to the final starting field.
 For 2008, the event's name featured the use of the edition of the race in Roman numerals, with the 2008 race's official name being the "Sprint All-Star Race XXIV".
 Also, the fan entry driver was changed, with the new formula coming from those attending races up to that point, Sprint retail locations and double votes from Sprint subscribers.
 In 2014, the Showdown race was moved to the night preceding the All-Star Race.
 To replace the event, Charlotte Motor Speedway president, Marcus Smith announced that qualifying for the All-Star Race will take place shortly before the main event.

 In 2020, the race was moved to Bristol Motor Speedway in July, as the COVID-19 pandemic prevented Charlotte from accommodating fans.
 The venue changed again in 2021 to Texas Motor Speedway, which replaced its spring date with the All-Star Race.
 In 2023, during NASCAR's 75th anniversary season, the race moved once more to North Wilkesboro Speedway.
 In 2026, the race was moved to Dover Motor Speedway.
+The following year, the race was moved back to North Wilkesboro.